Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 #### Data Flow for larger matrices

 Matrix A00 is first multiplied with Matrix B00, which is the basic 32x32 matrix multiplication.
 Over the first 96 clocks, each DSP chain produces 32 outputs, thus total 1K outputs are generated which are the partial sums for the final output.
 These partial sums are written to 64 partial sum BRAMs.
-After 64 clocks, first cascade chain is done with A00 * B00 submatrix, and it then starts performing A00 * B01 to calculate partial sums for the next column of the output matrix.
-Likewise over next 32 clocks, other DSP cascade chains will also complete A00 * B00 matrix multiplication and move to A00 * B01 submatrix multiplication.
+After 64 clocks, first cascade chain is done with A00 *B00 submatrix, and it then starts performing A00* B01 to calculate partial sums for the next column of the output matrix.
+Likewise over next 32 clocks, other DSP cascade chains will also complete A00 *B00 matrix multiplication and move to A00* B01 submatrix multiplication.
 This way Matrix A00 is multiplied with Matrix B00, B01, B02 … B0,31.

 This completes A00 submatrix multiplications.
-Next we will read A01 submatrix of Matrix A, and it gets multiplied with submatrices of Matrix B. The partial sums are added to the partial sums previous generated, and stored back.
+Next, we read A01 submatrix of Matrix A, and it gets multiplied with submatrices of Matrix B. The partial sums are added to the partial sums previous generated, and stored back.
 Thus we will keep moving along the first row of Matirx A and multiply that submatrix with submatrices of Matirx B. This will continue for 32 iterations, and in the 32nd iteration, data is written to Output
 BRAM instead of partial Sum BRAM.
 This completes computation of the first row of the output matrix.

 Then we will move to the next row of Matrix A and all these steps are repeated.
-After 32 such iterations, 1Kx1Kx1K matrix multiplication will be completed
+After 32 such iterations, 1Kx1Kx1K matrix multiplication will be completed.

 #### Matrix Calculation Latency for large matrices

 32x32 matrix calculation requires 96 clocks.
 However first cascade chain in the DSP58 array is done with its computation after 64 clocks, and it can start receiving data for next submatrix.
 Thus for 32 clocks, there is overlap of previous and new submatrix calculations.
-So the total number of clocks required for large matix multiplication is 64 * No. of Sbumatrices + 32
+So the total number of clocks required for large matix multiplication is 64 * No. of Sbumatrices + 32.

 In this design, DSP clock is operating at 750MHz (1.33ns).